young-geng/tpu_pod_commander/README.md

 # tpc
-TPU pod commander is a package for setting up and launching jobs on Google Cloud TPU pods.
+TPU Pod Commander is a package for setting up and launching jobs on Google Cloud TPU pods.